CoDEPS: Online Continual Learning for Depth Estimation and Panoptic Segmentation: Experimental Evaluation

 For the following experiments, we consider the case of using Cityscapes as the source domain and sequence~10 of \mbox{KITTI-360} as the target domain.
 In \reffig{fig:qualitative-results}, we illustrate the adaptation progress using unseen validation samples and compare the results to the ground truth.
 For depth, we visualize predictions generated by the network if it was only trained on $\mathcal{S}$ and $\mathcal{T}$, respectively.
-For panoptic segmentation, the progressive adaptation on the target domain is particularly visible on the \textit{sidewalk} and \textit{terrain} image regions.
-Furthermore, instances become more pronounced, e.g., the car in the center of the right sample.
-Nonetheless, \net successfully maintains its performance on the source domain with only minimum decreases in depth estimationl
+For panoptic segmentation, the progressive adaptation on the target domain is particularly visible on the \textit{sidewalk} and \textit{terrain} image regions, which \net learns to differentiate from the similarly looking classes \textit{road} and \textit{vegetation}.
+Furthermore, instances become more pronounced, e.g., the cyclist in the right sample.
+Despite the enhancements on the target domain, \net successfully maintains its performance on the source domain with only minimum decreases in depth estimation.

 {\parskip=5pt \textit{Depth Adaptation:} We present the results for monocular depth estimation in \reftab{tab:depth-adaptation}.
-The first row shows the performance on $\mathcal{T}$ (protocols~1 and 2) without adaptation.
-Comparing the absolute relative error as well as the accuracies $\delta_1$, $\delta_2$, and $\delta_3$ to the performance on $\mathcal{S}$ reveals the domain gap.
+The first row ``only target'' shows the theoretical performance on $\mathcal{T}$ (protocols~1 and 2) if the network would have been trained directly on this domain.
+Note that such a setup is infeasible in the real world when continuous operation must be guaranteed.
+The second row ``only source'' denotes the performance after pretraining on~$\mathcal{S}$ without performing online continual learning.
+Comparing the absolute relative error as well as the accuracies $\delta_1$, $\delta_2$, and~$\delta_3$ between these rows reveals the domain gap.
+Note that the opposite gap can be observed when evaluating on~$\mathcal{S}$ (protocol~3).
 While continual learning using the current online sample increases the accuracy of protocol~1, it also overfits to the current scene.
 That is, generalizability to the entire target domain is not achieved as shown by protocol~2.
 Introducing replay samples from the target buffer overcomes this issue and accounts for online samples of poor quality, improving protocols~1 and 2.
 However, both of the above result in catastrophic forgetting with respect to $\mathcal{S}$ (protocol~3).
 The final \net adds additional source replay yielding low errors and high accuracy by compromising on both $\mathcal{S}$ and $\mathcal{T}$. }